Nonlinear optical thermodynamics from a van der Waals-type mean-field theory

-In the second equality, the first and second terms correspond to the linear and nonlinear contributions, respectively.
-It is demonstrated in the following that stronger nonlinearity can change the simple monotonic $M$ dependence of $\eta$.
-Specifically, for $T>0$, $\chi>0$, the linear and nonlinear terms have opposite signs and compete with each other.
+The first and second terms correspond to the linear and nonlinear contributions, respectively.
+The nonlinear term can change the simple monotonic $M$ dependence of the linear one.
+Specifically, for $T>0$, $\chi>0$, the two terms have opposite sign and compete with each other.
 We consider two typical cases in the simplest 1D homogenous waveguide array [Fig.~\ref{fig:J-T}(d-f)].
-For $\chi=0.1$ with $\widetilde{U}=-6.44$ (blue), the linear term dominates.
+For $\chi=0.1$ (blue), the linear term dominates.
 Although the transfer of nonlinear energy into the linear part suppresses the cooling, we still have $\eta<0$.
-For the other case of $\chi=0.5$ (red), $\eta$ becomes positive, signifying the dominance of the nonlinear term.
-The system temperature increases during expansion and becomes negative for $M\sim 120$ [Fig.~\ref{fig:J-T}(e)].
-The expansion coefficient $\eta \rightarrow \infty $ at the transition from positive to negative temperature.
-As $M$ increases further, the system heats up toward $T\rightarrow 0^-$.
-To validate the theoretical prediction, Fig.~\ref{fig:J-T}(f) illustrates benchmark of the theory (solid line) with exact numerical calculations (dots).
-Using the input from Fig.~\ref{fig:J-T}(e), the 1D waveguide array undergoes two expansion $M=30(\text{I}) \to 100 (\text{II}) \to 500 (\text{III})$.
+For larger $\chi=0.5$ (red), the nonlinear theory gives results quite opposite to the linear one.
+In this case, $\eta$ changes sign and becomes positive.
+Consequently, expansion results in heating instead of cooling predicted by the linear theory.
+As shown in Fig.~\ref{fig:J-T}(e), the temperature increases sharply, becomes negative for $M\sim 120$, and eventually heats up toward $T\rightarrow 0^-$.

+To validate the theoretical prediction, Fig.~\ref{fig:J-T}(f) illustrates benchmark of the theory (black lines) with exact numerical calculations (red dots).
+The 1D waveguide array undergoes two expansion $M=30(\text{I}) \to 100 (\text{II}) \to 500 (\text{III})$.
 This corresponds to heating at positive temperature (I$\to$II) and the transition to a negative-temperature state (II$\to$III), respectively.
-The agreement with numerical results (see also Supplementary Fig.~\ref{fig:T_U_s} for $T<0$) demonstrates that the nonlinear theory can provide a theoretical basis for temperature control in waveguide arrays.
+The agreement with numerical results (see also Supplementary Fig.~S6\cite{Note1} for $T<0$) demonstrates that the nonlinear theory can provide a theoretical basis for temperature control using nonlinear effect in waveguide arrays.

-In summary, we have developed an optical thermodynamic theory, taking into account the nonlinear interaction within a mean field approximation, akin to the van der Waals theory for real gases.
-It resolves the pitfall of the linear theory in treating the thermalization between systems with different nonlinear interaction.
-More importantly, the modified equation of state enables prediction of soliton formation, cooling/heating in optical J-T expansion, thus providing a unified and generic thermodynamic framework to understand complex nonlinear processes in multimode optical systems.
+In summary, we have developed an optical thermodynamic theory, taking into account the nonlinear interaction within a mean field approximation, akin to the van der Waals theory for gases.
+The modified equation of state enables the prediction of soliton formation, cooling/heating in optical J-T expansion.
+All these can be described by corresponding thermodynamic response functions, thus providing a unified and generic thermodynamic framework to understand complex nonlinear processes in multimode optical systems.